We've teamed up with Terracycle to enable UK customers to help fight plastic waste by recycling their used makeup.

 Step 1: Find your nearest recycling station on our interactive map here.
-We're currently rolling out to over 1000 stores nationwide, across Boots, Superdrug, Sainbury's and Tesco (and we're hoping to expand even more in 2021!)
-Bins in Superdrug should be available from 09/09, in Sainsbury's from 14/09 and in Boots from 25/09.
+We're currently rolling out to over 1000 stores nationwide, across Superdrug, Sainbury's and Tesco (and we're hoping to expand even more in 2021!)
+Bins in Superdrug should be available from 09/09 and in Sainsbury's from 14/09.

 Step 2: Drop off those past-it palettes, long-lost liners and finished foundations to one of our recycling stations.

 Step 3: Once our recycling stations are full, our recycling partner 'TerraCycle' will come and collect the waste from store to be cleaned and recycled!
 Find out more about the recycling process on their website.

 WHAT MAKE-UP EMPTIES ARE YOU ABLE TO RECYCLE IN THIS SCHEME?